AMES is my life-saver. I know that whenever I need help, advice,

 A Parent Resource Lending Library is available in the AMES Center to parents who want further information about learning differences.
 Parents may stop by the AMES Center to check out books and videos.

-Scheduled meetings with Mrs. Galletta are arranged at the start of the school year.
-The student, her parent/s and Mrs. Galletta meet to review accommodations, student progress and college planning.
-In addition, Mrs. Galletta is available throughout the school year by e-mail, phone, and appointment.
+Scheduled meetings with the AMES Teacher/Director are arranged at the start of the school year.
+The student, her parent/s and the AMES Teacher/Director meet to review accommodations, student progress and college planning.
+In addition, the AMES team is available throughout the school year by e-mail, phone, and appointment.

 Working with Faculty

-The Academic Mentoring and Educational Support Program assists the Mercy High School faculty by providing them with individual Educational Plans profiles.
+The Academic Mentoring and Educational Support Program assists the Mercy High School faculty by providing them with Educational Plans profiles.
 These plans are typically written when a student enters Mercy as a ninth grader or transfer student, and are meant to provide teachers with concise, practical information to help them work productively with the student.
 The staff distributes these profiles to all teachers in the school to be used as a reference throughout the school year.
-In addition, Mrs. Galletta facilitates professional development on Learning topic to the Mercy Faculty.
+In addition, the AMES team partners with teachers throughout the school year to provide strategies to best support students in the classroom.

 During their four years at Mercy, students will be engaged in conversations about college with their counselor regarding course expectations and desires for college.
 During the spring of their junior year, students will have individual meetings with their college counselor to begin the college search process.
 Parents are invited but not required to attend these meetings.In order to make the transition from high school to college, students in the AMES Program are encouraged to assemble a portfolio of information that outlines the accommodations which have been made during their high school years.
 The staff can assist students in providing information such as Individual Educational Plans (IEPs) that have been developed by other agencies, as well as testing that has been conducted while the student was enrolled at Mercy.